iad1tya/Bored/README.md

 2. Open `index.html` in your web browser
 3. Enjoy!

+## ⚠️ Fun Warning! ⚠️

+> 🤪 Hey there, mischief maker!
+This project is for *entertainment purposes only*.
+Please don't unleash this chaos in your classroom or office - your teachers and boss might not appreciate the "creative distraction."
+However, if your friend leaves their laptop unattended... well, that's their lesson in cybersecurity! 😈

 ## License

 This project is open source and available under the MIT License.